 The car accident that killed the 6-month old occurred at an intersection regulated by a stoplight.
 The family’s vehicle was stopped at the light and a driver in an SUV smashed into the stopped car.
 The infant was seated in the back seat and was closest to the point of impact.
 The 6-month old suffered a bruised windpipe and fractured skull.
 The child died a few days later.
 The driver of the SUV denied texting while driving until officers informed him they would subpoena his records.
 Commenting on the car accident, an officer said, “There’s nothing that important that you can’t stop for 2 seconds to make that call or send a text.”

 Rural areas are more dangerous driving areas than urban areas because rural roads have higher speed limits, less safety engineering like highway barriers and slower access to emergency medical assistance.
 A spokesman for the Insurance Institute for Highway Safety asserted that Western states are going to have higher fatality rates because more serious highway accidents happen on two-lane rural roads with high-speed limits.
-Luckily, you can seek help from a Dayton car accident lawyer to help you no matter what your claim may be.
+Luckily, you can seek help from Florida meth laws to help you no matter what your claim may be.